sfilippone/psblas3/README.md

 which is asking for 4-bytes local indices, and 8-bytes global indices (this is the default).

+## CMAKE
+There is initial support for building with CMAKE.
+As of this time, it does not compile the CUDA part.

+## LLVM
+The library has been successfully compiled and tested with LLVM version 20.1.0-rc2.

 ## Documentation

 Further information on installation and configuration can be found in the documentation.